-A limited number of these cosmic ray (muon) detectors are now available for purchase, to help raise funds for a new larger cosmic array.
-Please email your offer to firstname.lastname@example.org (shipping costs not included) I'm also very happy to customize, rehouse, add larger Geiger–Müller tubes, external connectors for audio, usb, etc. etc. Estimated value +$1k AU.
-Note: Offers should be commensurate with not only the time and material invested but also a recognition of the unique combination of art and science in this design.
+Note: all offers considered, but should be commensurate with not only the time and material invested in this project but also the recognition that this a one-off project with a very unique combination of art and science.
 Each detector in the array is an individual cosmic ray (muon) detector and contains 3 Geiger–Müller Counters, coincidence detector logic 5V TTL, IoT Wifi Raspberry Pi Zero W, 3W Sound and RGB LEDs.
-Waterproof construction, low current draw and can operate from any DC source between 14V and 42V.
+Waterproof construction, low current draw and can operate from any DC source between 14V and 40V.
 Raw Geiger Counter data 5V TTL can be accessed via J1 on the PCB, and so can be also used as an environmental gamma monitoring.

 This project provides an interesting window into the universe and the natural world around us, leaving the observer to form their own connections and conclusions.
 Hopefully creating some discussion and maybe some small appreciation of the scale, age and complexity of our universe and how tiny our planet.
 Something very precious indeed, rare and fragile, something worth protecting.
 Similar ideas inspired by Carl Sagan in his book the Pale Blue Dot in 1994 from an image taken by Voyager 1 spacecraft on February 14, 1990.